Empress Theatre (Magna, Utah): Historical significance

-Theatre operations
+Theater operations

 Day-to-day operations are fulfilled by a group of more than 300 volunteers from around the Salt Lake Valley.
-In addition to these volunteers, the theatre houses a resident creative staff.
-This staff is responsible for conceiving, developing, and implementing the artistic vision and focus of the theatre and for major decisions about the ongoing development of the aesthetic values and activities.
-These include setting the season, managing the calendar, hiring directors and production staff as well as overseeing each production to make sure they are adhering to the theatre's mission & goals.
+In addition to these volunteers, the theater houses a resident creative staff.
+This staff is responsible for conceiving, developing, and implementing the artistic vision and focus of the theater and for major decisions about the ongoing development of the aesthetic values and activities.
+These include setting the season, managing the calendar, hiring directors and production staff as well as overseeing each production to make sure they are adhering to the theater's mission and goals.

-The operation costs are covered entirely by grants and donations from patrons, making every production a true instance of community theatre.
-In addition to the 8-10 shows put on every year, the theatre houses a youth program for anyone aged 16 and younger.
-This program puts on a fully-produced and realized musical with only three weeks of preparation.
+The operation costs are covered entirely by grants and donations from patrons, making every production a true instance of community theater.
+In addition to the 8–10 shows put on every year, the theater houses a youth program for anyone aged 6 to 18 during the summer.
+This program puts on a fully produced and realized musical with only three weeks of preparation.

-The theatre, along with other buildings in Downtown Magna, sustained visible damage during a magnitude 5.7 earthquake on the morning of March 18, 2020.
+The theater, along with other buildings in Downtown Magna, sustained visible damage during a magnitude 5.7 earthquake on the morning of March 18, 2020.